In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Conclusion

-Clearly, the test example we have worked with - the Oso landslide at a relatively coarse resolution does not tax our system.
+Clearly, the test example we have worked with - the Oso landslide at a relatively coarse resolution, does not tax our system.
 However, as observed above, regional-scale simulation of landslides resulting in kilometer-scale runout will require billions of particles rather than millions.
-We believe our approach - notably using a scalable visualization component (Galaxy, \cite{abram2018galaxy}) and a scalable N:M interface architecture enables us to re-scale the visualization process as necessary to achieve in-situ visualization of simulation data with minimal impact on the simulation process.
+We believe our approach - notably using a scalable distributed visualization component (Galaxy, \cite{abram2018galaxy}) and a many-to-many, point-to-point, in situ interface that leverages the parallel internal bandwidth of the supercomputer, provides a means for effectively visualizing full-scale simulations.

 \appendices